IBM/container-service-getting-started-wt/README.md

 Hey, are you looking for a containers 101 course?
 Check out our [Docker Essentials](https://developer.ibm.com/courses/all/docker-essentials-extend-your-apps-with-containers/).

 Containers allow you to run securely isolated applications with quotas on system resources.
 Containers started out as an individual feature delivered with the linux kernel.
 Docker launched with making containers easy to use and developers quickly latched onto that idea.
 Containers have also sparked an interest in microservice architecture, a design pattern for developing applications in which complex applications are down into smaller, composable pieces which work together.

-In this course, you'll see how IBM Cloud Container Service gives you control of application deployments, while minimizing your time with infrastructure management.
+This lab is an introduction to using Docker containers on Kubernetes in the IBM Cloud Container Service.
+By the end of the course, you will understand the core concepts of Kubernetes and be able to deploy your own applications on Kubernetes in the IBM Cloud Container Service.
+In this course, you'll see how the IBM Cloud Container Service gives you control of application deployments, while minimizing your time with infrastructure management.

 # Virtual machines